sawantakash321/booksToRead/README.md

 83 | Spinoza, Benedict de.
 Ethics
 84 | Smith, Adam.
 The Wealth of Nations
 85 | Tasso, Torquato.
-Gerusalemme liberata (Jerusalem Delivered)
+Gerusalemme liberata (Jerusalem Delivered) 86 | Thucydides.
+The History of the Peloponnesian War 87 | Toynbee, Arnold.
+A Study of History
+88 | Ibn Tufayl.
+Hayy ibn Yaqzan
+89 | Valmiki.
+The Ramayana
+90 | Virgil.
+The Aeneid
 ##(I'll keep updating this list every week)